-White matter is tissue found in the brain.
-It contains nerve fibers.
-Many of these nerve fibers (axons) are surrounded by a type of fat called myelin.
-The myelin gives the white matter it's color.
-Myelin acts as an insulator.
-It plays an important role in the speed of nerve signaling.
+White matter is found in the deeper tissues of the brain (subcortical).
+It contains nerve fibers (axons), which are extensions of nerve cells (neurons).
+Many of these nerve fibers are surrounded by a type of sheath or covering called myelin.
+Myelin gives the white matter its color.
+It also protects the nerve fibers from injury and improves the speed and transmission of electrical nerve signals.

 Calabresi PA.
 Multiple sclerosis and demyelinating conditions of the central nervous system.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 419.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 419.

 - Review date: